arkworks-rs/nonnative/README.md

 It performs only one *reduce* operation and is roughly 2x faster than the first implementation.

-## Limitations

-Our implementation does not support arbitrary combinations of prime fields.

-If the base field is drastically smaller than the target field, the program may fail to find good parameters, and even if such parameters are found, they are likely to result in inefficient constraint generation.
-For more information, see the [parameter searching script](https://github.com/arkworks-rs/nonnative/blob/master/src/params.rs#L177).

 ## Inspiration and basic design

 The library employs the standard idea of using multiple **limbs** to represent an element of the target field.
 For example, an element in the TargetField may be represented by three BaseField elements (i.e., the limbs).